-The Latin term “Caveat Emptor” (Let the buyer beware) has little meaning on my Website.
+The Latin term “Caveat Emptor” (Let the buyer beware) does not apply on my Website.
 I have high ethical standards and I only offer genuine items and to the best of my ability and experience, backed by the opinion of an independent and knowledgeable colleague, my pieces are as described, both in period and composition, however, should you not be pleased with an item, you may return it within seven days of your receiving it.
-The item must be in its original condition and returned to me by registered post, fully insured for its value.
-The insurance and postage must be paid for by you.
-Upon my receipt of the item, I will refund you the full value but not the postage or insurance.
+The item must be in its original condition and returned to me by registered post.
 If the item has been paid for by a major credit card then a refund will be authorized.
 Payments by cheque or transfer will be credited in the same manner in which they were received and for the same net amount.
-I hope this makes my terms clear in the unlikely event of your not being happy with a piece I have sent y
+I hope this makes my terms clear in the unlikely event of your not being happy with a piece that you have purchased.

 You will find several instances on my website, where I say ‘I am Told’.
 This means that I have been given information about an item, which is very likely to be true, but in most instances I could not prove.